 Some TVs now come with their own wall mounting brackets, particularly ultra-thin TVs such as the best OLED TVs.
 For these, we'd absolutely opt for the included bracket over any that we've recommended here.
 If it's specifically made for the TV in question, you can guarantee a mount that's custom designed to be solid and secure for that TVs structure.

-But for the TVs that don't require special engineering, here's our pick of the best TV mounting brackets you can buy today.
+But for the TVs that don't require special engineering, here's our pick of the best TV mounting brackets you can buy today – and don't forget to read our TV wall mounting tips guide, of things you need to know before you start drilling.

 - Meet mid-range TV wonders in our pick of the best TVs under £1000